wvteijlingen/micromodal/README.md

 ```

 ## Programatically closing a modal (with an optional return value)
-If your return values are not static, or you want to close the modal programatically from within the modal, you can use a callback that minimodal provides for you.
-When minimodal fetches your modal markup, it passes a GET parameter called `callback`.
+If your return values are not static, or you want to close the modal programatically from within the modal,
+you can use a callback that micromodal provides for you.
+When micromodal fetches your modal markup, it passes a GET parameter called `callback`.
 You can use this parameter to close the modal from inside:

 ```javascript